RelocateNomad

 Required for non-Spanish documents (employment letters, criminal records).
 Use a certified Costa Rican translator (traductor oficial).
 Cost: $30–80 per document.

-Step 5 — Submit at DGME office in San José
+Step 5 — Submit online via Trámite Ya (or at DGME San José)

 Step 7 — Receive residency card (DIMEX)